nikobellic00/calculator/README.md

+how to setup this project
+npm install
+npm run dev
+install node if not installed

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.